MILVLG/imp/README.md

 bash scripts/pretrain.sh
 ```

-After that, a checkpoint file of the multimodal projector will be stored in `./checkpoints/imp-v1-3b-pretrain`.
+After that, a checkpoint file will be stored in `./checkpoints/imp-v1-3b-stage1`.

 ### Stage-2: Multimodal instruction tuning